mogryzko/NBA-Defensive-AI/README.md

 ### To create features for a specific player

-Open /Features/createfeatures.py and add the filepath of where you saved the repo where it is specified in the file
+Open /Features/createfeatures.py and add the filepath of where you saved the repo, where it is specified

 ```
 python Features/createfeatures.py [Player_Name] [Teamid (BOS, WAS, etc.)]
 ```
-new csv will be saved as data/csvs/Player_Name.csv
+A new csv will be saved as data/csvs/Player_Name.csv

 ### To train LSTM on new features